 SSPN 304.
-Hispanic Culture (3) Readings and visuals on Hispanophone historical, economic, cultural and social developments in Latin America and the United States, taught in English.
-Prerequisite: SEGL 102 or consent of instructor.
+Hispanic Culture (3) Readings and visuals emphasizing a comparative approach to the historical, economic, cultural and social developments in the Spanishspeaking Caribbean, Latin America and the United States.
+Prerequisite: SSPN 202 or consent of instructor.

 SSPN 309.
 Advanced Spanish Language I (3) Fundamental elements of the language and exercises in composition.
 Prerequisite: SSPN 202 or consent of instructor.